Free Rhode Island Arrests & Criminal Records: Search Anyone

 In-Person Visitations—It is possible to visit inmates, but this is a privilege and not a right that must be approved and can be denied or revoked if visitors violate state laws and/or DOC policies.5 Each facility will have their own visitation protocols and schedules for visitation and should be contacted before making a visit.

-Mail—Inmates can send and receive mail in RI jails and prisons.6 All mail should be sent to the post office box for the facility where the inmate is located.
+Mail—Inmates can send and receive mail in Rhode Island jails and prisons.6 All mail should be sent to the post office box for the facility where the inmate is located.
 All mail is inspected and no money and contraband should be included in envelopes.

 In addition, Securus and the RIDOC provides an automated way for the public and inmates to obtain information that is specific to an inmate over the phone including: